 libcurl is completely thread safe, except for two issues: signals and SSL/TLS handlers.
-Signals are used for timing out name resolves (during DNS lookup) - when built without using either the c-ares or threaded resolver backends.
+Signals are used for timing out name resolves (during DNS lookup) - when built without c-ares support and not on Windows.

 If you are accessing HTTPS or FTPS URLs in a multi-threaded manner, you are then of course using the underlying SSL library multi-threaded and those libs might have their own requirements on this issue.
 Basically, you need to provide one or two functions to allow it to function properly.
 For all details, see this: